 Edit the header.php file lines #19 – #22 to suit the needs of your organization. e.g. change to logo

 Same folder also contains the various menus used by the system.

-Edit the CSS to reflect the needs of your organization. e.g. change background colors
+Edit the CSS at line #85 and #102 to reflect the needs of your organization. e.g. background color

 [project folder on server]/libs/css/main.css

 - Secure the default accounts with a change password.

 - Create a user account for each person using the system, including yourself.

 Optionally upload a photo for the user.